adrianlarion/wizardly-tips-vim/main.md

 #### Put each word on a new line
 * Put all words from a line on a new line. eg: "hello world of vim" will be: "hello\n world\n of\n vim\n".
 How?
 With `:.!xargs -n1`.
 It says: send current line as stdin to xargs.
 You, xargs, split the line into args separated by blank space and `echo` at most one word.
 Then put the xargs output in place of the line.
 Since the output from xargs contains newlines this creates extra lines.
-* You could alos use a range, to put each word on the lines in range on a new line with `:1,5!xargs -n1`
+* You could also use a range, to put each word on the lines in range on a new line with `:1,5!xargs -n1`
 * NOTE - xargs separates words by spaces.
 Vim has a default different way of separating words which may or may not corespond with xargs. (see `:h isk`